 Before commencement of the approach check the STBY HORIZON for no Red flag.
 Later on the pilot is supposed to use it only in case of ATT. disagree.
-In case of the horizon failure at any time before DH, accomplish a GO-AR

 (Notice the position where the flag will appear in case of an instrument failure).